 The photo on the left (above) is what my lettuce looked like before a harvest.
 The photo on the right is after harvesting.
 Within a week, it will look like that first picture again.
-(Note: These photos were taken before I became aware of the controversy about planting in cement blocks like this.)
-I snipped of those lovely outer leaves, made a beautiful salad, and those same plants will feed us again soon.
+I snipped off those lovely outer leaves, made a beautiful salad from that loose leaf lettuce, and those same plants will feed us again soon.

 This is a great method for harvesting lettuce for anyone who puts work into a garden (might as well get the most bang for your buck, right?) but it’s an especially good tip for urban gardeners who don’t have a lot of space.
 Make those container gardens work for you!